eway-crm/php-lib/Examples/EditDieOnConflictFalse/README.md

-# Editing items - Default behaviour (dieOnItemConflict flag of)
+# Editing items - Default behaviour (dieOnItemConflict flag off)

 We want to edit company that already exists and we don't care abou the dieOnItemConflict flag (keep it on its default value - `false`).
 First of all we create new company and then we will edit it.
 As you can see, we don't care about the `ItemVersion` field as well.